HPV in men

 - Anal cancer

 You can catch the HPV strains that cause genital warts or the high risk strains associated with cancer through vaginal sex, anal sex or oral sex.
+This virus is passed on through direct skin-to-skin contact with someone who has HPV on their skin.
 It can also be passed on through intimate touching and sharing sex toys.